 However, later studies showed that there were upwards of 70 other chemicals in the water that caused health risks.

-The Tarawa Terrace and Hadnot Point water treatment plants shut down in 1985 contained these toxic chemicals:
+The Tarawa Terrace and Hadnot Point water treatment plants that serviced Camp LeJeune were shut down in 1985.
+They contained these toxic chemicals:

-Some of the many diseases that have since manifested from these chemicals include:
+Some of the many diseases that have since manifested as a result of exposure to these chemicals include:

 Adult leukemia (i.e. leukemia developed after qualifying exposure at Camp Lejeune)